csantanapr/openshift-bootcamp/Labs/Lab11-ResourceLimits/resource-limits-ex-1.md

 pod/lab011-ex-1-nhvl4 created
 ```

-Because we used the `generateName` feature in the pod spec, we can keep redeploying the pod without having to edit the file and specify a new name.
+Because we used the `generateName` feature in the pod spec combined with `oc create`, we can keep redeploying the pod without having to edit the file and specify a new name.
 Repeat this step 4 times

 ```
 $ oc create -f pod.yaml